St Bride Library

 A Wayzgoose (traditional printers' fair) is held in late April or early May each year to raise funds for the library.
-The 2025 event took place on Sunday 27th April between 11am and 4pm.
-Around 30 traders offered private press books, letterpress-printed ephemera, new and second-hand printing type, paper, card and printing bric-a-brac.
+The 2026 event took place on Sunday 10th May between 11am and 4pm.
+Over 30 traders offered private press books, letterpress-printed ephemera, new and second-hand printing type, paper, card and printing bric-a-brac.
 Refreshments are available throughout the day at each Wayzgoose.